anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      -
    * - ra2.k8s.019
      - Kubernetes APIs
-     - Kubernetes Beta APIs must be supported only when a stable GA of the same version doesn't exist.
+     - Kubernetes Beta APIs must be disabled, except for existing APIs as of Kubernetes 1.24 and only when a stable GA of the same version doesn't exist.
      - :ref:`int.api.04 <chapters/chapter02:Kubernetes Architecture Requirements>`
      -